Nada Djordjevich is a writer and the director of a social impact consulting firm.

 Nada Djordjevich's Bio:

-Nada Djordjevich is a writer, educator and consultant with more than fifteen years experience working to strengthen schools, communities, health, environmental, and arts organizations.
+Nada Djordjevich is a consultant with more than fifteen years experience working to strengthen schools, communities, and arts organizations.
+Founder of West Coast Strategic Consulting Services, she was the previous executive director of Gibson and Associates.
 She has supervised and managed teams of consultants supporting city agencies, school districts, institutes of higher education, and non-profits.
-In a ten-year period, Nada Djordjevich secured more than $35 million in private, state, and federal funding for STEM education, early childhood, literacy, and college-career readiness programs and initiatives.
-As an educator, she has taught history, English language development, study skills and creative writing.
-She has worked as an academic dean, and as a grade-level chair, and in public and private high schools, and community college and non-profit educational settings.
+As a consultant, Nada Djordjevich secured more than $38 million in private, state, and federal funding for STEM education, early childhood, literacy, and college-career readiness programs and initiatives.
+As an educator, she has taught history, English language development, and creative writing.
+She has worked as an academic dean, and as a grade-level chair, and in public and private high schools, as well as an instructor at a community college.

 - San Francisco Unified School District

 - Marin County Office of Education

 - New Haven Unified School District